-Proposal Vote Required Broker Discretionary Voting Allowed Proposal 1: Election of directors Plurality of votes cast No Proposal 2: Ratification of the appointment of Deloitte Majority of the shares entitled Yes & Touche LLP as our independent registered public to vote and present in person or accounting firm for the fiscal year ending December represented by proxy 31, 2019
+Proposal Vote Required Broker Discretionary Voting Allowed Proposal 1: Election of directors Plurality of votes cast No Proposal 2: Ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020 Majority of the shares entitled to vote and present (including by proxy) Yes

 With respect to Proposal 1, you may vote FOR or AGAINST any of the nominees for election as a director, or you may ABSTAIN from voting on any nominee.
-The election of directors requires a plurality vote of the shares of our common stock present in person or by proxy at the Annual Meeting and entitled to vote thereon to be approved.
+The election of directors requires a plurality vote of the shares of our common stock present (including by proxy) at the Annual Meeting and entitled to vote thereon to be approved.
 "Plurality" means that the nominees who receive the largest number of FOR votes are elected as directors.
 As a result, any shares not voted FOR a particular nominee (whether as a result of a vote AGAINST, a stockholder abstention or a broker non-vote) will not be counted in such nominee's favor and will have no effect on the outcome of the election.